waldo-vision/waldo/docs/src/pages/legal/privacy-policy.md

 How do you exercise your rights?
 The easiest way to exercise your rights is by filling out our data subject request form available [here](https://app.termly.io/notify/118e4d43-8fd5-4d80-a272-1d3a804d3519), or by contacting us.
 We will consider and act upon any request in accordance with applicable data protection laws.

-Want to learn more about what Waldo Intelligence LLC does with any information we collect?
+Want to learn more about what Waldo Vision Intelligence LLC does with any information we collect?
 Click [here](#table-of-contents) to review the notice in full.

 ## Table of Contents